mindspore-ai/docs/docs/lite/docs/source_en/quick_start/train_lenet.md

 cp /Downloads/mindspore-lite-{version}-android-aarch64.tar.gz output/mindspore-lite-{version}-android-aarch64.tar.gz
 ```

-You can also [compile from source](https://www.mindspore.cn/lite/docs/zh-CN/master/use/build.html) to generate the training package for x86 platform mindspore-lite-{version}-linux-x64.tar.gz and for Andorid platform mindspore-lite-{version}-android-aarch64.tar.gz.
+You can also [compile from source](https://www.mindspore.cn/lite/docs/en/master/use/build.html) to generate the training package for x86 platform mindspore-lite-{version}-linux-x64.tar.gz and for Andorid platform mindspore-lite-{version}-android-aarch64.tar.gz.
 These packages will directly generated in `output` directory and you should make sure that in the `output` directory both the two packages exist.

 ### Connecting Android Device

-Turning on the 'USB debugging' mode of your Android device and connect it with your PC by using `adb` debugging tool (run`sudo apt install adb` in Ubuntu OS command line).
+Prepare an Android device and connect it properly to the working computer via USB.
+The phone needs to turn on "USB debugging mode", and Huawei phone usually turns on "USB debugging mode" in `Settings->System and Updates->Developer Options->USB debugging`.

+This example uses the [adb](https://developer.android.google.cn/studio/command-line/adb) tool to communicate with an Android device to remotely control the mobile device from a work computer.
+If you don't have the `adb` tool installed, you can run `apt install adb`.

-## Training and Evaluation
+## Model Training and Evaluation

 Enter the target directory and run the training bash script.
 The `Linux` command is as follows: